Monroe, Tippecanoe County, Indiana

 Monroe is a small unincorporated community in Lauramie Township, Tippecanoe County, in the U.S. state of Indiana.
 The community is part of the Lafayette, Indiana Metropolitan Statistical Area.

 History

 A post office was established under the name Huntersville in 1836; it was renamed Monroe in 1840, and remained in operation until it was discontinued in 1853.

-Monroe originally included three northwest/southeast streets (Darlington, Main, and Patterson) and three northeast/southwest streets (Fayette, Columbia, and Lauramie).
+Monroe originally included three northwest–southeast streets (Darlington, Main, and Patterson) and three northeast–southwest streets (Fayette, Columbia, and Lauramie).

 Geography

-Monroe is located at 40°17'14" North, 86°44'07" West (40.287222, -86.735278) in Lauramie Township and has an elevation of approximately 785 feet.
-The town sits in open farmland about 10 miles southeast of the city of Lafayette at the intersection of US Route 52 and County Road 900 South.
-Monroe Cemetery sits on the west side of town, and Lauramie Creek flows westward just to the south.
+Monroe stands in mostly open farmland at the intersection of US Route 52 and County Road 900 South, about 10 miles southeast of the city of Lafayette and less than two miles east of the town of Stockwell.
+Monroe Cemetery is on the west side of town, and Lauramie Creek flows westward just to the south.